dustinpfister/blog_posts/_posts/phaser-animations.md

 ### 1.2 - This is a phaser 2 post

 In this post I am using phaser 2.11.1, and not the newer phaser 3 major release.
+The version number is something that matters a lot when working with a complex javaScript project like the [phaser](http://phaser.io) game framework.

 ## 2 - Box guy phaser animation example